All Episodes

 I wasn't a big fan of Gonzalez, but you're right.

-They clean house on all 93 sitting U.S. attorneys in 1993.
+Two, they clean house on all 93 sitting U.S. attorneys in 1993.

-And you know, we like to see Bill Clinton projecting power, the power of the executive, like Hamilton said, energy in the executive.
+And, you know, we like to see Bill Clinton projecting power, the power of the executive.

-Bush six years into his term or into his presidency, gets rid of what?
+Bush, six years into his term or into his presidency, gets rid of what?

 Six?